stakater/developer-handbook/content/frontend/architecture/spa-applications-architecture.md

 ## Maintainable CSS

 SPA frameworks enable you to write CSS that can be scoped only to the component it is associated with.
 It makes the component fully independent and can be exported as a plugin easily which makes it re-usable.
-The idea of using scoped CSS looks amazing for creating external plugins but there are some pitfalls of using this approach thoughout the application.
+The idea of using scoped CSS looks amazing for creating external plugins but there are some pitfalls of using this approach throughout the application.
 Designers should be responsible for writing CSS, and not developers.

 If there are new changes in a page, to incorporate those changes designer will either have to understand the underlying framework used or have to constantly interact with developer to incorporate the new styles into that page/component.
 Since both approaches might not be feasible in every case it's better to keep your application level CSS apart from the underlying framework.
 And a designer should have full control over styling of the application.

 ## Multiple entities/components in a single file

 Having components separated out in their own files is the recommended approach.
-It helps you follow the Single Responsibility Priciple easily, code is manageble and maintenance becomes easier.
+It helps you follow the Single Responsibility Priciple easily, code is manageable and maintenance becomes easier.
 However there might be case where you want to keep similar looking components in a single file or any other reason of the sort, like in alert-component file you may want to export info, danger and warning component etc.

 ## API Calls & Response

-- When using `Observables` it's easier lose hold of the subsriber which might lead to redundent calls if not handled properly.
-So make sure to open your network tab in browser and check if there are any redundent/duplicate call being made without any reason.
+- When using `Observables` it's easier lose hold of the subscriber which might lead to redundant calls if not handled properly.
+So make sure to open your network tab in browser and check if there are any redundant/duplicate call being made without any reason.
-- Coordinate with Backend developers for the response being sent, if you are receiving redundent data, report it to the Backend team and get it trimmed, it will help in reducing the payload and in result quicker response from the APIs.
+- Coordinate with Backend developers for the response being sent, if you are receiving redundant data, report it to the Backend team and get it trimmed, it will help in reducing the payload and in result quicker response from the APIs.
 - Request body should not contain any empty string.
 Javascript treats empty string as false value but JAVA does not.

 ## State Management